equinor/ert/docs/reference/configuration/keywords.rst

         ::

-                -- Let each realizations run for 50 seconds MAX_RUNTIME 50
+                -- Let each realization run for a maximum of 50 seconds MAX_RUNTIME 50

         The MAX_RUNTIME key is optional.